 |Sep 21||Fall Begins|

 |October||Killington vs Sunday River|

-|Thanksgiving||Start of Ski Season for the Rest|
+|Thanksgiving||Start of Ski Season in NY|

 |Dec 21||Start of Calendar Winter|